 Yes, the Reasonable Accommodation/Schedule A Coordinator received formal training from a previous agency and on-the-job training at the Agency.
-Refresher training through EEOC will be scheduled.
+All employees receive RA training in new comers orientation.
+The agency is developing a web based training through Know B4